alyxshang/libcoutils/README.markdown

 - 6.)
 To compile your C project including ***LibCoutils***, run the following command: `clang main.c /path/to/coutils.{so,dll}`, where `/path/to/coutils.{so,dll}` is the path to the shared-object library of ***LibCoutils***.

 To run the tests, you can run either of the following two Make rules, depending on your system: `test_win` or `test_unix`.

+### API Documentation

+To understand how to use the functions this library provides, please refer to the comments and functions in the file `src/coutils.c`.

 ## CHANGELOG :black_nib: